 Korean-American clarinetist Keeheon Nam cooks up his musical appetite as a performer, teacher, and administrator.
 His performances have taken him from the intimacy of dive bars in Minneapolis to improvising Arabic music in Carnegie Hall’s Weill Recital Hall to performing for an audience of 20,000.
-Equally versed in solo, chamber, and orchestra performance, Keeheon has performed with the Nashville Symphony, Nashville Sinfonietta, and most recently, with the Chamber Music Society of the United Nations, helping to promote the values of the United Nations, such as understanding between civilizations, freedom of expression, and equality of rights, through music making.
+Equally versed in solo, chamber, and orchestra performance, Keeheon has performed with the Nashville Symphony, Nashville Sinfonietta, and with the Chamber Music Society of the United Nations, helping to promote the values of the United Nations, such as understanding between civilizations, freedom of expression, and equality of rights, through music making.

 Keeheon is also an avid conductor, and has studied conducting with Maestro Jerry Hou, associate conductor of the Shepherd School Symphony Orchestra, Maestro Robin Fountain, director of the Vanderbilt University Orchestra, and Dr. Elizabeth Jackson Kirchhoff, director of bands at Eden Prairie High School.
 During his senior year of high-school, Keeheon reinstated the Eden Prairie High School Full Orchestra and conducted the inaugural concert after a 3-year hiatus, featuring Beethoven’s Egmont Overture.
 Later at Vanderbilt, he led the Vanderbilt University Orchestra in a performance of Beethoven’s Coriolanus Overture in the annual concerto competition concert.